 One of our most important functions as Property Managers is to regularly inspect the rental property and keep accurate and detailed records of the state of the dwelling and its surrounds.
 By making regular inspections we can ensure that the property is being looked after and that all the terms and conditions of the Tenancy Agreement are being met.
 It is also an opportunity for us to pick up any warning signals that all may not be well with the tenancy and to nip any potential problems in the bud.
 In addition inspections give the owners an overall ‘picture’ of developing maintenance or repair needs so that they can plan and budget for their implementation well in advance.

 We operate a fully computerized Property Inspection system which allows us to schedule inspections in accordance with our management authority, issue inspection notices to the tenants at the correct time and print off detailed reports once the inspection information has been inputted.
 The owner’s printout will include any relevant comments that we have noted at the time of the inspection and on occasions we may also include a photograph should we believe it relevant.
 We also produce a tenant printout which the tenant signs as being a true and correct record of the state of the dwelling at the beginning of the tenancy.
+Tenants are also provided with a copy of routine inspections.

 The vast majority of properties that we manage are unfurnished and contain minimal landlord chattels such as carpets, blinds, drapes, curtains and curtain rods, electric lights and fittings, electric stove, washing line, and letter box.
 All of these chattels are included in our inspection reports so that we can keep track of them during our regular inspections.